Stop 750+ New Oil Wells in Santa Barbara County

 1 – If you haven’t yet, please be sure to fill out this petition against the new oil wells and in support of an ordinance against any new oil drilling in this county.
 Then, share it with your networks!

 2- Volunteer with us!
 Click here to sign up.

 The County’s Board of Supervisors holds the final vote for any new development of oil and gas infrastructure in the county.
 The Board – comprised of 5 members, representing the 5 districts in the county – requires a simple majority to pass a project (at least 3 in favor).

-To be approved, each company submits a project proposal to the County, and then submits an Environmental Impact Report (EIR) to the County’s Planning and Development Energy Division for public review.
-Once the EIR is submitted, the clock starts ticking.
+To be approved, each company submits a project proposal to the County.
+The County’s Planning and Development Energy Division (P&D) then contracts and outside group to create a draft Environmental Impact Report (EIR).
+This is then released for the public’s review, at which point the public may make public comment – either in person at a hearing, or by email or letter.
+P&D then reviews the public comments made and incorporates them to create a final EIR.
+Once this final EIR is submitted, the clock starts ticking.
 It begins a 45-day period of public review and comment, during which public hearings may be held, and the public is encouraged to contact their supervisor and the Energy Division’s office with their input.
 After this 45 day period, the supervisors vote.
-Therefore, we will only find out the dates of votes once the EIRs are submitted.

 To learn more, visit some of our partner organization’s webpages: